the-method/podcast/README.md

 ## Getting Started

 As an open source podcast, **our listeners are also our content contributors**.
 We need scientists and science-lovers to listen to our podcast episodes and respond with their own opinions, experiences, stories, references, and constructive feedback.
-Here's how:
+After reviewing [CONTRIBUTING.md](CONTRIBUTING.md), have your say:

 * Leave a voicemail with your contribution at **(929) 367-7330** OR
 * Email a voice memo to **contact.the.method@gmail.com**